E. 29th AVENUE TOWN CENTER

 When Dakini Jaeger began practicing yoga 18 years ago, she always knew she would one day open her own studio.

-“I always wanted to open a studio in Stapleton because I love the energy here,” she says. “ I love this community because the people are urban, but they’re also highly athletic and love outdoor activities.
-It was a perfect fit for what we do, and for the Stapleton lifestyle.”
+“I always wanted to open a studio in Central Park (formerly Stapleton) because I love the energy here,” she says. “ I love this community because the people are urban, but they’re also highly athletic and love outdoor activities.
+It was a perfect fit for what we do, and for the Central Park lifestyle.”

 Jaeger has owned and operated the studio for seven years, and offers yoga classes and retreats for all fitness levels, retreats, boot camps, wellness cleanses and even yogi training.
 Not bad for her first studio.